- May 05, 2020

 Once you’ve exhausted whatever skincare you have chosen (and given it at least 3 months OF consistent use) or if you feel its starting to work but want to do something slightly stronger at home, I’d maybe consider doing a home treatment such as peel or mask every so often.

-Home peels generally work by a combination of exfoliating the skin (to improve penetration of any products by reducing the waterproof top layer of the skin and ‘acid mantle’) and can have pigment reduction benefits.
+Home light chemical peels generally work by a combination of exfoliating the skin (to improve penetration of any products by reducing the waterproof top layer of the skin and ‘acid mantle’) and can have pigment reduction benefits.

 Alongside home peels, many new home treatments have come to market, such as home LED masks.
 These might help over time but certainly more evidence is needed before we have a good idea about their usefulness.

 With LED, the higher the number/concentration of LED bulbs, the more effective the treatment.
 The results are generally not permanent so the use of LED really does require commitment (as often as daily use!).